PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 4. Cloud Mobile App
 ### Cloud DNS
 - 100% Uptime SLA
-### App Engine
-- Standard
-  - Run in seconds
-  - no SSH access
-  - no write on disk (maybe /tmp available)
-  - network access via App Engine
-  - pay per instance class with automatic shutdown
-- Flexible
-  - Run in minutes
-  - SSH accessible
-  - ephemeral disk
-  - Can access without App Engine network
-  - Pay per hour and no automatic shutdown
-### Cloud Run
-- A managed-to-compute platform that can run the stateless containers
-- Serverless, removing the need for infrastructure management
-- Built on Knative, an open API and runtime environment built on Kubernetes
-- Can automatically scale up and down from zero almost instantaneously charging only for the resources used
 ### Cloud Endpoints
 - Distributed API management system
 - Provides an API console, hosting, logging, monitoring, and other features